In This Article...

 - Set a budget.
-Think about how much you can afford total and then break that down between each person based on what kinds of things you’re thinking about buying.
+Think about how much you can afford total and then break that down between each person based on how close they are to you and how much you want to spend.

 Inexpensive Christmas Gifts Tip #1:

 It’s hard not to think about giving every single person on your list their own, individual gift.
 But the best way to knock out your list quicker and cheaper, is by giving a gift to the group!